liudf0716/udpi/README.md

 $ sudo make install

 CMAKE variables:
 - CMKAE_INSTALL_LIBDIR -- set the library directory.
-In CentOS, it is lib or lib64, in debian and it's releated, it is lib/x86_64-linux-gnu
+In CentOS, it is lib or lib64, in debian and it's related, it is lib/x86_64-linux-gnu
 - CMAKE_INSTALL_PREFIX -- set the install directory for the udpi-plugin.
 This is the common path to the lib folder containing vpp_plugins and vpp_api_test_plugins folders.
 Default is /usr/local.
 - VPP_HOME -- set the directory containing the include and lib directories of vpp.
 ```